canonical/operator/README.md

 - your charm is bork or in some inconsistent state, and you want to write a test to check the charm will handle it correctly the next time around (aka regression testing)
 - you are new to Scenario and want to quickly get started with a real-life example.

 Suppose you have a Juju model with a `prometheus-k8s` unit deployed as `prometheus-k8s/0`.
 If you type `scenario snapshot prometheus-k8s/0`, you will get a printout of the State object.
-Copy-paste that in some file, import all you need from `scenario`, and you have a working `State` that you can `.trigger()` events from.
+Copy-paste that in some file, import all you need from `scenario`, and you have a working `State` that you can `, )` events from.

 You can also pass a `--format json | pytest | state (default=state)` flag to obtain
 - jsonified `State` data structure, for portability